facecrm/android-sdk/README.md

 ```
 act: camera view's layout.

-ContainerView: an CameraCustom in your layout xml, is used to embed camera view.
+containerView: an CameraCustom in your layout xml, is used to embed camera view.

 #### 2. Listen events